AvishekGhost/Tic-Tac-Toe-Online/README.md

 # Online🌐 TicTacToe❌⭕  game🎮
-### 2 Players can play together, after logging into the app/website create your own room and play with anyone
+### 2 Players can play together, after logging into the app/website create your own room and play with anyone.
 <br />

-✅ This project is created with [Ionic React](https://ionicframework.com/docs/react) and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).<br/>
+✅ This project is created with [Ionic React](https://ionicframework.com/docs/react).<br/>
-✅ Using [Firebase](https://firebase.google.com/) for game database
+✅ Using [Firebase](https://firebase.google.com/) for game database.

 ## Available Scripts